Mortality and Cancer Risks, Which Drugs to Avoid & Better Alternatives

 Antihistamines, mainly diphenhydramine

 These results do not necessarily apply to any sleeping pill which was not included in our study, except perhaps zopiclone (because zopiclone is half eszopiclone).
 Zopiclone is a sleeping pill popular outside the United States.
+Specifically, the risk data did not cover doxepin, ramelteon, melatonin, suvorexant, or trazodone, though some of those might also be unsafe.

 1.A.
 New sleeping pills cause cancer in animals